ferram/jtabwb_ipl_problems/README.md

     * cpl = Classical Propositional Logic
     * s4  = S4 Propositional Modal Logic

-* the name of the problems (either the library name, or the family name or the source of the problem)
+* the name of the collection (either the library name, or the family name or the source of the problem)

 * the problem format
-  jtabwb - predefined jtabwb problem reader
+  jtabwb - jtabwb problem reader

 ### ipl_randomXX_jtabwb/